 Page size: 8-1/2 by 11 inches

 Page margins: 1.5 inches (left), 1 inch (right, top, bottom)

 Character names: 3.5 inches indented

-Please make sure your script does not include images or excessive amounts of special text such as bold, italic or underline.
+Please make sure your article does not include images or excessive amounts of special text such as bold, italic or underline.

-How long should my script or video be?
+How long should my article, photoshoot or video be?